1000 East Harris Avenue

 (The Rule of 72 is an approximation and is based on compounding a fixed rate of return over a long period of time.
 However, most investments generate fluctuating returns so the period of time in which an investment can double, cannot be determined with certainty.
 This is a hypothetical example and is not intended to represent a real investment.
 Both the principal and returns of investments vary over time.
 Seeking higher rates of return involves greater risk.)

 Frank goes into detail explaining the Rule of 72.
 To watch this video click "Watch Video" below.

 Divorce is expensive.
 If you keep dividing your assets in half, it takes longer to create wealth.
 Be selective on who you decide to spend your life with, but, once you have made the decision, strive to be the best spouse you can.
 Do not neglect your family on your success journey.
 Many successful people regret not spending more time with their children while they were growing up.
 Plan activities and vacations; be involved in your family’s life.

 Successful people have more than a basic understanding of the tax system.
 Our government uses the tax system to encourage and discourage certain actions.
 The successful take advantage of the incentives that are offered and use them to their advantage.
-For instance, understanding and utilizing deductions for traditional IRAs, mortgage interest, and property taxes.
+For instance, understanding and utilizing deductions for college expenses & traditional IRAs & enrolling in their 401k.
 Once successful people have placed their money in tax-advantaged vehicles, they rarely withdraw the money until the tax system allows them to do so penalty-free!

 THE LAW OF SOWING AND REAPING